 "The following rural settlements will be designated as villages suitable for limited development: Bampton, Bow, Bradninch, Chawleigh, Cheriton Bishop, Cheriton Fitzpaine, Copplestone, Culmstock, Halberton, Hemyock, Holcombe Rogus, Kentisbeare, Lapford, Morchard Bishop, Newton St Cyres, Sampford Peverell, Sandford, Silverton, Thorverton, Uffculme, Willand and Yeoford.
-Development will be limited to proposals within their defined settlement limits and to allocations for:

-a) small-scale housing, employment, tourism and leisure;
+Development will be limited to proposals within their defined settlement limits and to allocations for: a) small-scale housing, employment, tourism and leisure;

-b) Services and facilities serving the locality; and

-4 National Planning Policy Framework, Department for Communities and Local Government, July 2021 c) Other limited development which enhances community vitality or meets a local social or economic need."
+- b) Services and facilities serving the locality; and - c) Other limited development which enhances community vitality or meets a local social or economic need."